Primer in CPTED - What is CPTED?

 Thus, in 1997, a presentation at the annual conference of the International CPTED Association, introduced the concept of Second Generation CPTED (Cleveland & Saville, 1997).
 The Second Generation CPTED reintroduced social concepts back into CPTED to redress the imbalance with opportunity reduction in physical places.
 However, unlike social crime prevention programs of earlier years that focused broadly to large swaths of the community, Second Generation CPTED employed a focus on small-scale environments, what is termed a proximal orientation.
 It was the proximal orientation that linked Second and First Generation CPTED as one coherent community-building theory.

-Second Generation concepts drew from the emerging sociological research on “collective efficacy” and included four principles (Kilburn et al., 2014):
+Second Generation concepts drew from the emerging sociological research on “collective efficacy” and land use capacity (Saville & Wong, 1991; 1994; Ministry of Justice, 1994; Sampson and Lauritson, 1990; 1994; Spelman, 1992; Gillis, 1974).
+It also included principles of political connectedness and culture that appear in subsequent literature (Kilburn et al., 2014).

 As with all CPTED principles, there are no single strategies that will reduce all crime; they should be applied in combinations based on a thorough analysis of the local context.
 However, the history of CPTED suggests that comprehensive urban planning and community development requires consideration of all First and Second Generation CPTED principles.